 The MG6 benefits from UK engineering expertise, so is tuned to suit British roads

-The MG6 was introduced four years ago, and marked the dawn of a new era for the British brand.
+The MG6 marked the dawn of a new era for the British brand when it was introduced.
 The five-door hatch is assembled at MG’s historic factory at Longbridge, W Mids, from kits built in China, although the design and development was done in the UK.

 In the greatest tradition the MG6 is based on a regular car (the Chinese market Roewe 550) but is turned into a racy MG version with tweaks to the design and chassis.
 Previously available in 1.8-litre petrol and 1.9-litre diesel guises and as a five-door hatch and a four-door saloon named Magnette, a substantial facelift in 2015 saw the saloon and thirsty 1.8-litre petrol get dropped.
 Also, as part of the mid-life overhaul, the range was simplified, more kit added as standard and all models received a price cut ranging from £2,500 to £3,000.

 The MG6 is much bigger than its direct rivals, and the list of standard kit, even on the entry-level models, is impressive.
 However, build quality is still some way behind European rivals like the Ford Focus and Vauxhall Astra.
 That said the MG6 is a far more attractive proposition than it was when it was launched.
 But depreciation is still an issue so, with that in mind, we'd go for the entry-level S model which still has lots of kit but is priced at just £13,995.

 Our choice: MG6 S

 Engines, performance and drive

 As well as having design input from the UK, the MG6 benefits from our engineering expertise, and has been tuned to better suit British roads.
 UK cars differ from their Chinese counterparts, with revised spring and damper settings, new anti-roll bars and faster steering, and these tweaks mean the MG6 is entertaining on the road.